Many everyday products may contribute to bad indoor air quality in your Longmont house.

 - Air fresheners and candles

 Though they are usually more efficient, updated homes don’t have fresh air the way older houses do.
-Secure weather stripping and storm doors keep indoor air in and exterior air out.
-This gives more energy savings, but the decreased exchange of outdoor and indoor air can trigger contaminants building up indoors.
+Secure weather stripping and storm doors keep indoor air in and outside air out.
+This gives more energy savings, but the lowered exchange of outdoor and indoor air can trigger contaminants building up indoors.

 In these circumstances, a whole-house ventilation system is recommended.
-Ventilation systems replace contaminated indoor air for cleaner exterior air without compromising energy savings.
+Ventilation systems swap out contaminated indoor air for cleaner exterior air without giving up energy savings.